Paul513607/EBS-Project/README.md

 # EBS-Project
-Project for the Event Based Systems Laboratory
+Project for the Event Based Systems Laboratory.